mayinuddin-munna/university-management-client/README.md

-"# Student Result Management System"
+# Student Result Management System

-###The main objective of the project is to provide the examination result to the student in a simple way.
+### The main objective of the project is to provide the examination result to the student in a simple way.
 This project is useful for students and institutions for getting the results in simple manner.

-#Demo
+# Demo

 link: https://

-#Technology Used
+# Technology Used

 1. Front end: HTML, CSS, JavaScript and React.js
 2. Back end: Node.js, Express.js
 3. Server: MongoDB Server

-#Admin Features
+# Admin Features

 1. Admin Dashboard
 2. Admin can add/update/ Results